2014 United States House of Representatives elections in Pennsylvania: Overview

+Statewide

+District

 Results of the 2014 United States House of Representatives elections in Pennsylvania by district:

 District 1

 The 1st district includes central and South Philadelphia, the City of Chester, the Philadelphia International Airport and other small sections of Delaware County.
-The incumbent is Democrat Bob Brady, who has represented the district since 1998.
+The incumbent was Democrat Bob Brady, who had represented the district since 1998.
 He was re-elected with 85% of the vote in 2012 and the district has a PVI of D+28.